intuition-dev/intuDocs/docsSrc/src/index.md

 When you develop locally, you could use 'Web Server for Chrome' to run mbake apps.
 To install it, open your Google Chrome web browser and install the 'Web Server for Chrome' app from [here](https://chrome.google.com/webstore/search/Web%20Server?_category=apps).
 Launch the app, click the 'Choose Folder' button and select the root folder of your app (e.g. where index.html of your Hello World app is).
 Also ensure 'Options' has 'Automatically show index.html' checked.
 Ensure the Web Server is STARTED, then navigate to the proposed URL (e.g. http://127.0.0.1:8887).

-Even though mbake apps are installed on a static server, they are dynamic because they allow user authentication and work with JSON for dynamic rendering and and database APIs for dynamic databinding.
+Even though mbake apps are installed on a static server, they are dynamic because they allow user authentication and work with JSON for dynamic rendering and database APIs for dynamic databinding.

 ## How to generate a sample app with mbake